hn12404988/gpt-files/README.md

 Description:

-  Upload a file to a assistant
+  Upload a file to an assistant

 Options: